alitoiu/alitoiu.github.io/_projects/2014-Golf-Swing-Action-Recognition.markdown

 In-pocket mobile classifier to detect when the user has performed a golf swing based on accelerometer readings.
 Records location of all swings via smartphone GPS, to enable playback of a round, including distances, and shot placement statistics.
 Requires no manual input, unlike comparable products on the market.

-## Market Summary

-The golf economy is $60 billion, annually, with golfers spending $6 billion on equipment.
-Products that give golfers statistics on their rounds are achieving some early success.
-For example, [Game Golf](http://www.amazon.com/GAME-Digital-Tracking-System-Black/dp/B00JDZWQZK) has raised $8 million dollars, and [GolfShot](http://golfshot.com/) has made over $50 million in revenue.
-However, both applications require a substantial amount of input from the user.
-A product that requires no user input to track statistics, and that delivers meaningful advice could dominate the market.

 ## Highlights
 * Cross-platform event-based C++ code that runs on iPhone and Android
 * Robust signal processing and feature extraction